maxcal/Twigpress/readme.md

 ### Twig for Wordpress plugin

+** This is no longer maintained.
+I no longer work with PHP or Wordpress **

 Twig is a general purpose template engine.
 Twigpress provides a Twig template engine for Wordpress themes.
 Twigpress aims to make the process of creating Wordpress themes more fun, creative and beautiful.